hvasbath/beat/docs/faq.rst

 This means that the seismic Green's Function store does not cover the full depth-distance range of the source- receiver pairs.
 Please make sure that these ranges are wide enough in depths and distances!
-It also may occur when waveform-arrivals have been requested through the configuration at a time window where synthetics havent been calculated.
+It also may occur when waveform-arrivals have been requested through the configuration at a time window where synthetics haven't been calculated.
 E.g. S-waves 'any_S' are configured, but the GF store has not been computed including them.

 | **7.
 Upgrading BEAT from beta**